 What does the project offer?

-Support for people who have been a victim of scams and fraud - Being scammed can seriously affect a person’s quality of life and wellbeing, as victims experience anxiety, embarrassment and depression, leading to social isolation and a decline in their health.
+Support for people who have been a victim of scams and fraud - Being scammed can seriously affect a person’s quality of life and wellbeing, as victims experience anxiety, embarrassment and depression, leading to social isolation and a decline in their health and self-confidence.
 Older people defrauded in their own homes are 2½ times more likely to either go into residential care or die or within a year.
 However, 84% of victims who have received support afterwards report feeling safer and more confident.

 We offer one-to-one support to older people who have been victims of scams.
 This could range from a phone call to reinforce scams awareness and safety tips to a programme of support to help build confidence and enable the individual to re-engage in the community.
 Cheshire East Trading Standards will refer victims to the project who would benefit from such support to build their confidence and re-engage in the community.

 How can I get involved?